LightCoil/PseudoCore/README.md

 # PseudoCore - High-Performance Data Management Prototype

-**Note: This project is a prototype and still under active development.
-There are known issues and limitations that are being addressed.
-Contributions and feedback are welcome!**

 ## Overview

 PseudoCore is a high-performance data management system designed to optimize data access, caching, and task scheduling at the block level.
 It aims to emulate core-level operations with a focus on multi-threading, data compression, and predictive data fetching.
 This system can be used in scenarios requiring efficient data handling, such as storage systems, virtualization, or I/O optimization.